Jegan-SK/ORM/README.md

 ## RESULT
-Thus the program for creating E-commerce website database using ORM hass been executed successfully
+Thus the program for creating Online Food Delivery Database platform like Zomato or Swiggy using ORM hass been executed successfully.